atom/atom/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).

 ## I don't want to read this whole thing I just have a question!!!